authlete/java-oauth-server/doc/CUSTOMIZATION.md

 An authorization request may contain `display` request parameter to specify how to display the authorization page.
 It is a new request parameter defined in [OpenID Connect Core 1.0][11].
-The predefined values of the request parameters are as follows.
-The descriptions in the table are excerptes from the specification.
+The predefined values of the request parameter are as follows.
+The descriptions in the table are excerpts from the specification.

 | Value | Description |